Bl4ck-C4t/Vortex/README.md

 }
 ```

-Using the interpreter
+## Using the interpreter
 The interpreter has 2 modes of operation: Reading and executing from a file and interpretive mode.
-To enter interpretive mode, use: “vortex -”, and to execute a file: “vortex <filename>”
+To enter interpretive mode, use: `vortex -`, and to execute a file: `vortex <filename>`
-Изпращане на отзиви
-Налице са резултати за превод